coin-or/python-mip/docs/custom.rst

 =============================================

-This chapter discusses some features of Python-MIP that allow the development of improved Branch-&-Cut algorithms by adding application specific routines to the generic algorithm included in the solvers.
+This chapter discusses some features of Python-MIP that allow the development of improved Branch-&-Cut algorithms by linking application specific routines to the generic algorithm included in the solver engine.

-Cut generators
+We start providing an introduction to cutting planes in the next section.

+Cutting Planes
 ~~~~~~~~~~~~~~

 In many applications there are strong formulations that require an